JasonKentDotDev/env-guardian/README.md

   - ⚠ Suggested candidates in **yellow**
 - Optional `.env` integration with `--to-env` option:
   - Appends suggested keys to `.env` with a `# Suggested by env-guardian` marker
+  - Option may have user defined filename added as well, `--to-env .env.local`
+  - Any file creation or manipulation will happen in the project's root folder

 ---